Frederik-D-Weber/SSSSLEEPING/CODE_OF_CONDUCT.md

 ### Reporting an Incident
 If you notice a violation of this Code of Conduct, contact one of
-- research@frederikweber.com
+- research 'ait' frederikweber.com
-- leonorebovy@gmail.com
+- leonorebovy ait' gmail.com
-- mallett.remy@gmail.com
+- mallett.remy 'ait' gmail.com

 ### Working collaboratively in Google Docs
 Google Docs is a nice collaborative tool, where multiple people can edit the same document in realtime (up to 100 persons).